 Lisa Slattery, Vice President, Accreditation and Recognition Operations

-She comes to NCQA from Blue Cross Blue Shield of Tennessee, where she was vice president, Enterprise Quality, and directed corporate clinical quality strategy across the commercial, Medicaid and Medicare lines of business.
-Previously, Slattery held senior quality roles at Health First, where she led her teams through NCQA Accreditation.
+Before joining NCQA, she worked for Blue Cross Blue Shield of Tennessee as Vice President, Enterprise Quality, and directed corporate clinical quality strategy across the commercial, Medicaid and Medicare lines of business.

 Slattery began her career as a physical therapist, and held several executive positions at Health First, Inc. She is a graduate of the University of Florida and North Carolina State University.